 Now apples?
 They’re another story!

-I tried it, took two bites and put the plate down.
+I scooped a helping of the baked french toast onto my plate, tried it, took two bites and put the plate down.

 I was done.